 For many centuries, Lytham was dependent on shrimping and fishing.
 With the advent of tourism it became famous as a seaside resort and for health cures.

 It became popular with wealthy industrialists from central Lancashire.
-They first came to visit Lytham for their health, then built holiday and retirement properties in the area.
+They first came to visit Lytham for their health.
+Then then built holiday and retirement properties in the area.

 Some of the oldest buildings are to be found on Henry Street and Dicconson Terrace.
-All over Lytham you’ll see attractive period properties from the past, along with public buildings.
-For example some of the schools, which were opened for the sons and daughters of the industrialists.
+All over Lytham you’ll see attractive period properties and public buildings from the past.
+For example the schools which were opened for the sons and daughters of the industrialists.

 The poor quality sand dunes had previously been of little commercial use, so they were levelled for residential building.
-Sale of the land generated huge amounts of income and ground rents for the Cliftons, also shaping the Lytham that we see today.
+Sale of the land shaped the Lytham that we see today and generated huge amounts of income and ground rents for the Cliftons.

 More Old Photos of Lytham through History